Munich-Giesing station: U-Bahn station

-The U-Bahn station is similar to all other underground stations opened in 1980 on line U 2, but unusually there are openings in the platform ceilings to the mezzanine.
-The rear track walls are covered with large, vertically oriented wall panels, which are decorated in beige.
+The U-Bahn station is similar to all other underground stations opened in 1980 on line U 2, but unusually, there are openings in the platform ceilings to the mezzanine.
+The rear track walls are covered with large, vertically oriented wall panels, decorated in beige.
 The floor is covered with Isar gravel cast stones and equipped with two (formerly four) continuous streams of ceiling lights and is covered with aluminum leaf.
 There are stairs to the mezzanine at both ends and in the middle of the straight platform.
-The retrofitted lift connects the S-Bahn platform via the mezzanine directly to the U-Bahn platform, another lift also leads from the mezzanine to the station forecourt.
-The mezzanine extends over the entire length of the U-Bahn station, which is rather unusual in Munich.
+The retrofitted lift connects the S-Bahn platform via the mezzanine directly to the U-Bahn platform.
+Another lift also leads from the mezzanine to the station forecourt.
+The mezzanine extends over the entire length of the U-Bahn station, which is somewhat unusual in Munich.

 Transport services

-The station, along with the U-Bahn station opened in 1980, forms the central hub of public transport in Giesing.
-S-Bahn lines S 3 and S 7, U-Bahn lines U 2 and U 7 and MetroBus line 54 and tram line 17 meet at the station.
+The station and the U-Bahn station, opened in 1980, form the central hub of public transport in Giesing.
+S-Bahn lines S 3 and S 5, U-Bahn lines U 2 and U 7, and MetroBus line 54 and tram line 17 meet at the station.
 Since 12 December 2011, the supplementary line U 7 services have run only in the morning peak hour.
-A bus station in front of the station serves Munich city bus lines 59, 139 and 147 as well as the regional bus route 220.
+A bus station in front of the station serves Munich city bus lines 59, 139, and 147 as well as the regional bus route 220.